 Upon completion of the program, graduates will be able to:

-• Practice effective patient care.
+• Practice effective patient care, including radiation safety.

-• Produce diagnostic images according to protocol.
+• Produce quality diagnostic images according to protocol.

 • Modify routine imaging parameters to accommodate patient limitations.